VidunderGunder/ml-ady-report/README.md

 ### Real world tools

 Generally applicable and budget-oriented hardware and software is needed to be able to retrofit a wide variety of vehicles and machinery.
-As internal sensory input (joint positions, forces applied etc.) is challenging and complex when working with a wide variety of established vehicles, most inputs will be based on sensors that fit any form factor.
+Internal sensory input (joint positions, forces applied etc.) is challenging and complex when working with a wide variety of established vehicles.

 ![Complex Sensor input](images/complex-sensors.png)

-The end hardware solution is ideally one hub containing the majority of sensors, with as few extra nodes placed at critical positions on the vehicle in question.
+To negate this, most inputs will be based on sensors that can work with any form factor.
+The end hardware solution is ideally one hub containing the majority of sensors, with as minimal nodes placed at critical positions on the vehicle in question.

 ![](images/simple-sensors.png)